Start a Coffee Shop in 30 Easy Steps

 Having the wrong equipment will not only cost you more money in the short run (and long run), but will can also cost you in lost sales if your coffee equipment cannot not handle the sales you may get.

-*We want to note here that our Coffee Shop Startup Kit contains an excellent hour-long discussion on coffee equipment that you will want to hear before you buy your equipment.
+*We want to note here that our Coffee Shop Startup Kit contains an excellent hour-long discussion on coffee equipment that you will want to hear before you buy your coffee equipment.

 12. Determine Your Initial Startup Costs